ArchipelagoMW/Archipelago/worlds/yachtdice/docs/setup_en.md

 - Download the latest release from [Yacht Dice Releases](https://github.com/spinerak/ArchipelagoYachtDice/releases) and unzip the Website.zip.
 Then open player.html in your browser.
 - Cruise over to the [Yacht Dice website](https://yacht-dice-ap.netlify.app/).
 This also works on mobile.
 If the website is not available, use the first option.

-The website has an offline play option to try out the game without having to generate a game first.
+Both options have an "offline" play option to try out the game without having to generate a game first.

 ## Play with Archipelago